Mexican corvette Zaragoza

 Zaragoza was a corvette of the Mexican Navy in commission from 1892 until 1926.
 Although designed as a ship of war, she spent most of her active career serving as a training ship (buque escuela).

 She represented Mexico at the quadricentennial celebrations of Columbus' first voyage, and circumnavigated the world in 1894–97.
 She saw action in various Mexican insurrections.
 She was decommissioned in 1926 and sunk.

 Construction

-Zaragoza was ordered by the Mexican government, and built in 1891 by the French Société Nouvelle des Forges et Chantiers de la Méditerranée shipyard at Le Havre.
+Zaragoza was ordered by the Mexican government and laid down in April 1890 as Porfirio Díaz at the Forges et Chantiers de la Méditerranée yard in Le Havre.
+She was launched on 9 April 1891 ..
 She was a steel-hulled vessel, with sails and a steam engine, armed with six Schneider-Canet 10 cm cannon and two 37 mm Hotchkiss guns.

 Service history

 Maiden voyage

 The corvette was commissioned in France by Commodore Ángel Ortiz Monasterio, who sailed her across the Atlantic on her maiden voyage, arriving at Veracruz on 13 February 1892.